juliakorea/juliakorea.github.io/latest/_sources/stdlib/linalg.txt

    ..
 Docstring generated from Julia source

    Construct a tridiagonal matrix from the first subdiagonal, diagonal, and first superdiagonal, respectively.
-The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`convert`\ .
+The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`full`\ .
 The lengths of ``dl`` and ``du`` must be one less than the length of ``d``\ .

 .. function:: rank(M)